Allison Transmission: Buy For Future Dividend Increases

 Conclusion

-Investing is a relativistic process, and in my view it makes most sense to buy companies that are cheap.
+Investing is a relativistic process, and in my view, it makes sense to buy companies that are cheap.
 When we do that, we're less likely to suffer a massive lost of capital.
 At the moment, the shares of Allison Transmission are trading at a significant (14%) discount to the overall market, which makes them a (relatively) good bet in my view.
 The fact that Allison Transmission grows nicely, while its shares trade at a hefty discount is a very positive development.
 Investors with a long time horizon would do well to buy at these levels, in my view.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in ALSN over the next 72 hours.